Skip to Content

 Crickets

-Brief overview of crickets
+Brief Overview of Crickets

 Crickets are a mainly nocturnal species of insect that are distantly related to grasshoppers.
 They live successfully in a wide variety of habitats; and when found living outside, they are considered to be a beneficial species.
 They are omnivores and their diet includes feeding on a variety of nuisance insects, weeds, and decaying plant materials